Southern Weekly

 Southern Weekly (南方周末 (Southern Weekend)) is a Chinese weekly newspaper based in Guangzhou, and is a sister publication of the newspaper Nanfang Daily.
 From the 1990s to the early 2010s, the newspaper was renowned for its investigative journalism, liberal stance, and influence among intellectual readers.
-The New York Times described the Southern Weekly as "China's most influential liberal newspaper".
+The New York Times described the Southern Weekly as "China's most influential liberal newspaper" in 2008.
 After the 2013 Southern Weekly incident, the newspaper and the market-oriented media it represented began to decline in China.

 History and profile

 Southern Weekly, founded in 1984, has its head office in Guangzhou, with news bureaus in Beijing, Shanghai and Chengdu.
 The paper is published by the Nanfang Daily Group under the Guangdong Provincial Committee of the Chinese Communist Party (CCP).
 It is printed simultaneously in many Chinese cities, and distributed across mainland China.

 Southern Weekly currently operates upon 8 key sections: News, Defense, Current Political Situation, Economy, Environment, Culture, Supplement, and Comment, together with an editorial guideline of "Justice, Conscience, Love, Rationality".

 Circulation is more than 1.6 million copies, on average, which is said to be the biggest weekly circulation of any newspaper on the Chinese mainland.
 Thus it is considered to be one of the most influential media outlets in China.
-However, as of 2007 it had the highest circulation in Beijing.
+As of 2007 it had the highest circulation in Beijing.

-Although the CCP controls various aspects of the newspaper, Southern Weekly is still considered the most outspoken newspaper in China.
+Prior to the 2013 Southern Weekly incident, the newspaper was known for its outspokenness and liberal editorials.
 The New York Times has described the Southern Weekly as "China's most influential liberal newspaper".
 Outlets such as BBC and n+1 have termed the newspaper as one of the country's most respected.

 When U.S. President Obama visited China in 2009, he turned down an interview with China Central Television, and instead accepted to talk to Southern Weekly.
 The interview later turned out to be pale and avoided controversial topics, which was interpreted as the result of authorities' pressure.
 After Obama then issued a letter to the newspaper praising its commitment to press freedom, the paper was forced to omit it in its report due to government censors.
 Southern Weekly protested by featuring two large blank spaces on its first two pages.